-13-17.
+13-15.
 Parking the machine

-Do not stop the machine suddenly but provide a safety margin.
+Do not stop the machine suddenly, but try to stop with a safety margin.

 - · Park on solid, level ground. - Do not park on a slope.
 If it is unavoidable to park on a slope, place solid blocks of wood behind the crawlers, place the blade on the ground, and dig the bucket into the ground.